Harshu05x/-ReviseWithArsh-6Companies30Days-Challenge./2-Microsoft/random-point-in-non-overlapping-rectangles.md

         if(x > arr[i][2]){
             x = arr[i][0];
             y++;
-            // if y exceeds then increment i and reset x & y if(y > arr[i][3]){
+            // if y exceeds then increment i
+            // and take x & y to next rectangle if(y > arr[i][3]){
                 i++;
                 // if i exceeds then reset i